 The cooling system is designed with a 14 SEER air source heat pump unit (similar to a Carrier Infinity 17 or an American Standard Heritage 16), which is a high efficiency unit.
 Higher efficiency units are available and will further reduce the energy consumption of the house, however the 14 SEER equipment strikes a good balance between efficiency and cost.
-Since this is a cooling dominated climate, the efficiency of the cooling system is significant in the overall energy consumption of the house.
-In addition, proper sizing (right sizing) of equipment through Manual J calculations is done in order to prevent over sizing of equipment.
-Over sized equipment increases cost and creates other performance concerns (such as reduction in dehumidification through short cycling of the system).
+Since this is a cooling dominated climate, the efficiency of the cooling system is significant in the overall energy consumption of the house, and any upgrades to the system provide good payback terms.
+In addition, proper sizing (right sizing)

+of equipment through Manual J calculations is done in order to prevent over sizing of equipment.
+Over sized equipment increases cost and creates other performance concerns (such as lack of proper dehumidification through short cycling of the system).